klardotsh/begrudge/README.md

 # <span class='begrudge-fg-5'>const</span> trimLeft <span class='begrudge-fg-5'>=</span> std.mem.trimLeft;
 ```

-To integrate with `glow(1)`, try `PAGER="zig build -Drelease-fast run" glow -p
+To integrate with `glow`, try `PAGER="zig build -Drelease-fast run" glow -p
-README.md` (however, note that `glow(1)`'s output is not especially polite - it
+README.md` (however, note that `glow`'s output is not especially polite - it
 has a tendency to set styles, print a single character, reset the terminal, and
 repeat, over and over and over.
-I plan to work around this with a smarter
+This leads to *very* large, albeit
-diffing engine in `begrudge` at some point).
+compressable, output HTML).

 You could extend this further, perhaps wrapping the entire thing in `<pre>`,
 writing a stylesheet mapping the couple dozen possible classes to CSS styles,